 Ata Tak – Die neuen Herrn (1980-84)

-Equally at home in the art world and the artists’ pub, Ata Tak‘s proprietors manage their label from a nice office in Düsseldorf; in the adjoining music studio, they pursue the idea of a world rebellion with sound – as Der Plan.
-32 minutes with Holger Hiller, Minus Delta T, Picky Picnic, Wirtschaftswunder, and others.
+Equally at home in the art world and the artists’ pub, Ata Tak‘s proprietors run their label from a nice office in Düsseldorf.
+In the adjoining music studio, they pursue the idea of a global rebellion through sound – as Der Plan.
+32 minutes with Holger Hiller, Minus Delta T, Picky Picnic, Wirtschaftswunder and others.

 Proper Krauts (1971-78)